paritytech/polkadot/roadmap/implementers-guide/src/node/utility/provisioner.md

   - Two versions, prospective parachains candidate selection and legacy candidate selection.
 See their respective protocol sections for details.
 - **Availability Core:**
   - Often referred to simply as "cores", availability cores are an abstraction used for resource management.
 For the provisioner, availability cores are most relevant in that core states determine which `para_id`s to provision backable candidates for.
-  - For more on availability cores see [scheduler](../../runtime/scheduler.md)
+  - For more on availability cores see [Scheduler Module: Availability Cores](../../runtime/scheduler.md#availability-cores)
 - **Availability Bitfield:**
   - Often referred to simply as a "bitfield", an availability bitfield represents the view of parablock candidate availability from a particular validator's perspective.
 Each bit in the bitfield corresponds to a single [availability core](../runtime-api/availability-cores.md).
   - For more on availability bitfields see [availability](../../types/availability.md)